raspberrypi/documentation/configuration/device-tree.md

 1. Path strings

-    Paths should be self explanatory, by analogy to a filesystem -- `/soc/i2c@7e205000` is the full path to the i2c0 device in BCM2835.
-Note that although it is easy to construct a path to a property (`/soc/i2c@7e205000/clocks` -- see, I just did it), the standard APIs don't do that; you first find a node, then choose properties of that node.
+    Paths should be self explanatory, by analogy to a filesystem -- `/soc/i2s@7e203000` is the full path to the I2S device in BCM2835 and BCM2836.
+Note that although it is easy to construct a path to a property (`/soc/i2s@7e203000/status` -- see, I just did it), the standard APIs don't do that; you first find a node, then choose properties of that node.

 2. phandles